Kōanga | Spring Inspiration

 Bee Awesome He Pī Mīharo is a social enterprise passionate about the environment and bees.
 They work with schools in the Waitaha | Canterbury region and love teaching tamariki all about our precious little pollinators in a fun hands-on way.

-Bee Awesome have kindly shared this fun activity, the Nectar and Pollen game, and also have a great selection of articles on their website, such as this one about Bee-Friendly Native Plant Ideas.
+Bee Awesome have kindly shared this fun activity, the Nectar and Pollen game, and also have a great selection of articles on their website.

 Sow Seeds for Flowers and Food

-Moths and Butterflies of NZ Trust has a range of resources, including advice about what to plant to provide food and habitat for moths and butterflies.
+Moths and Butterflies of NZ Trust also has a range of great resources, including advice about what to plant to provide food and habitat for moths and butterflies.

 Sunflowers are easy for students to grow, they help regenerate the soil and provide a fun way to integrate numeracy (measuring height, counting seeds), art and science.
 Read about Porirua School's outdoor classroom project and sunflower garden in this Enviroschools story.